singh-man/books/designPattern/080_OOConcepts.md

 No need of writing an advice Concern can be declared as an Aspect and Pointcut can be declared on its method hence - *@Aspect and @pointcut annotation eliminates writing a new Advice* java class and declaring pointcuts and advisor in xml configuration

+### IOC vs DI
+- **Inversion of Control (IoC)** where the control of object creation and dependency management is transferred to an external framework or container,
+- **Dependency Injection (DI)** is a specific implementation of IoC where dependencies are provided externally to a class.
+DI is a way to achieve IoC, making it a more general concept than DI

 #### Strangler pattern
+Software design pattern used to incrementally modernize a system, especially monolithic applications, by replacing parts with new services.
+It involves introducing a proxy layer (facade) that initially routes requests to the legacy system while new functionalities are added in parallel.
+As new services become operational, the proxy gradually redirects traffic to them, eventually phasing out the legacy system

+#### Circuit Breaker Pattern
+software design pattern that enhances system resilience and fault tolerance, especially in distributed systems.
+It works by monitoring a service or API and, when a certain failure threshold is reached, "tripping" the circuit, which temporarily prevents further calls to that service, allowing it time to recover.
+This prevents cascading failures and ensures the overall system remains stable